-The Indian National Army (Also known as the Azad Hind Fauj) was an armed force formed by Indian Nationalists in 1942, through the patronage of the Imperial Japanese Army, to secure the Independence of India.
+The Indian National Army (Also known as the Azad Hind Fauj) was an armed force formed by Indian Nationalists in 1942, through the patronage of the Imperial Japanese Army, to secure independence for India.

 This article will further highlight the details of the Azad Hind Fauj within the context of the IAS Exam.

-Aspirants can download the Indian National Army Notes PDF given below for convenience in the exam preparation-
+Aspirants can download the Indian National Army Notes PDF given below for the exam preparation:

 Indian National Army UPSC Notes:- Download PDF Here

 Background of the Indian National Army